Golden Birthday Girl! Gigi Hadid Rings in Her 23rd Birthday with Star-Studded Bash

 RELATED PHOTOS: All About Gigi Hadid’s Most Eye-Catching Makeup Moments, Ever

-Gigi was joined by a slew of her close modeling friends for the event, including Martha Hunt, Hailey Baldwin, Joan Smalls and Cara Delevingne.
+Gigi was joined by a slew of her close modeling friends for the event, including Martha Hunt (in David Webb earrings), Hailey Baldwin (in an Oh Polly mini), Joan Smalls (in 8 Other Reasons earrings) and Cara Delevingne.

 “Happy birthday my sweet love @gigihadid,” Smalls captioned a photobooth shot of herself, Baldwin and Gigi at the party.